emilhaegglund/TADA/README.md

     sampling_scheme: <path>
     database: <string>
 ```
 `sampling_scheme`: Path to the sampling scheme that will be used.
-See Defining a sampling scheme for more details on this.
+See below "Defining a sampling scheme" for more details on this.

 `database`: Sample from `"GenBank"` or `"RefSeq"`.

 __Example__

-In the example below we will sample one taxa from each defined phylum in the RefSeq-database.
+In the example below, TADA will sample one taxa from each defined phylum in the RefSeq-database.

 ```
 sample_ncbi: